Hematology

 You care for patients across some of the most complex and meaningful moments in medicine.
 Now it's time to find the same depth, balance and professional satisfaction in your own career.

-At Health New Zealand | Te Whatu Ora, Hematologists work in collaborative, patient-focused environments where clinical relationships, scope of practice and collegial culture set us apart from large overseas centers.
+At Health New Zealand | Te Whatu Ora, Hematologists work in collaborative, patient-focused environments where clinical relationships, scope of practice and collegial culture set us apart from large overseas centres.
 We're welcoming qualified Hematologists to join teams delivering high-quality care to communities across New Zealand.

 What makes hematology different in New Zealand